“My feedback tells me I spend too long in the detail — that said, it’s key to my job role, so what do I do?”

 - In another study: 77% of parents in the US think that a pupil’s lowest grade should get the most time and attention.

-Build your career around your strengths and seek help to plug your gaps
+Build your career around your strengths and seek help to plug your gaps and build confidence

 The most successful people know what they’re good at and build their careers around this and they get others on board to do the things they’re less good at, rather than wasting time learning to be an all-rounder.